WayneBrown/learnwebgl2/_sources/02_tools_and_languages/6_asynchronous_loading.rst

 The number of these files will depend on the complexity of your scene and the complexity of the rendering.
 We will be using a JavaScript object called :code:`SceneDownload` to download all of these files.
-When you create a :code:`SceneDownload` object you pass it a list of shader file names and a list of model file names.
+When you create a :code:`SceneDownload` object, you pass it a list of shader file names and a list of model file names.
 The constructor determines how many files it needs to download by adding the number of files in each list together: